 How to Support Your Vertical Vegetables

 When it comes to support there are a ton of options.
 For the most part you can get a lot of the supports for free or cheap- all you probably need to buy is some twine for tying veggies to the supports.
-Here are a couple of my favorite supports for growing vertically.
+Here are a couple of my favorite supports for vertical gardening.

 Check Out: 9 Gardening Supplies You Can Get for Free